Disclosure: Some affiliate links are provided below. Learn more.

 Now for the fun part: Using a sponge to emulate the imperfect look of galvanised steel.

-Once you have removed your excess paint, dab your object very lightly with the painted part of the sponge a few times.
+Dab your object very lightly with the painted part of the sponge a few times.

 You then want to blend the black paint so it fades gently into the surrounding silver.
 Do this by dabbing the edges of the black paint with a clean part of the sponge.